metodologianavarrabiomed/mice-ext-val/README.md

 #### Calibration plots

 To obtain the calibration plots we need to use two functions `get_calibration_plot_data` that generates the needed data to actually generate the calibration plot and the `get_calibration_plot` whose only needed parameter is the outcome of `get_calibration_plot_data`.
-We can generate a calibration plot as shown in the next code snippet.
+We can generate a calibration plot as shown in the next code snippet with the function `get_calibration_plot`.
+The function returns a [`ggplot2` object](https://cran.r-project.org/web/packages/ggplot2/index.html) so it can be further styled than the default plot of the package.

 ```r
 model %>%